umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Getting-Started.md

 # Introduction

-The idea of this section is to take you step by step through an Umbraco website build starting from scratch.
-It will allow you to take any website “template” (e.g. flat HTML, CSS and JS) and install it into a fresh Umbraco and wire up the sections that need content managing in Umbraco.
-Umbraco is a seriously powerful CMS but many find the learning curve of installing a website from scratch a little too much – this guide aims to explain the mysteries!
+The following sections of the "Creating a Basic Site" documentation provide step by step instructions through an Umbraco website build starting from a set of flat HTML, CSS  and JS files.
+It will allow you to take any website "template" and install it into a fresh Umbraco and wire up the sections that need content managing in Umbraco.

-We avoid using one of the starter kits as when it comes to building your own site these don’t give you an understanding of the basics of Umbraco Document Types and Templates and how these work together to build pages.

 # **What You’ll Need**

 To take you through a demo of installing a basic site in Umbraco you need the following:

 *    A clean, empty installation of Umbraco – e.g. no starter site installed, see the notes below what to do when running through the installation wizard.
 Use the latest main 7.X download.
 Follow the installation steps in the documentation http://our.umbraco.org/documentation/Installation
-*    A copy of Initializr – a HTML5, responsive template which is a nice start for any website. https://github.com/verekia/initializr-template/archive/master.zip if you prefer you can use your own flat HTML files but my examples will use this.
+*    To follow the instructions step by step, a copy of Initializr – a HTML5, responsive template which is a nice start for any website. https://github.com/verekia/initializr-template/archive/master.zip if you prefer you can use your own flat HTML files.

 # **Getting Started**